zbmed/damalos/docs/schedule.md

 ## Keynote

 This year DaMaLOS will have Fotis Psomopoulos as invited keynote speaker.
 Fotis is a Senior researcher at INAB|CERTH, with active involvement around FAIR and Open Research Software, both in the context of ELIXIR as well as in RDA.
 He is also active around training, contributing in efforts around FAIR Training, and a member of global initiatives such as GOBLET and the Carpentries.
 He currently is involved in initiatives around FAIR for software, software management plans, and machine learning models.

+## List of accepted papers
+* An Appraisal of Automated Tools for FAIRness Evaluation
+* Advancements and challenges in assessing FAIR Principles: a hybrid approach through manual and automated assessments
+* Towards FAIR Data in Energy System Research: Industry and Academia Perspectives
+* What’s Cooking in the NFDI4Culture Kitchen?
+A KG-based Research Data Integration Workflow
+* FAIR Data Publishing with Apache Maven
+* Towards Flexible Assessment of Metadata Quality in Research Meta Portals

 ## Book of abstracts TBC